Saunders-Trinity/DSA_Project-3/README.md

 # DSA_Project-3
 This is a DSA collaboration for project 3 of creating a interface and using a selected Data Structure and/or Algorithm.
-Collaborators are  - Elizabeth Marie Kallman, Pamela Moriarty and Trinity Saunders
+Collaborators are  -Trinity Saunders, Pamela Moriarty and Elizabeth Marie Kallman